-As a first-generation college student, mechanical engineering major Malik Khuram ’25 is pursuing his dream in the industry—making his mark at Vaughn College while getting hands-on work experience at Con Edison East River Generating Station located on 14th Street in Manhattan.
+Vaughn College celebrates Asian American Pacific Islander (AAPI) Heritage Month with the story of a first-generation Pakistani college student, Malik Khuram ’25, who came to New York at the age of 10 and discovered his passion for aviation and engineering at a young age.
+Now as a junior mechanical engineering student at Vaughn, Khuram is pursuing his dream in the industry—making his mark at Vaughn while getting hands-on work experience at Con Edison East River Generating Station located on 14th Street in Manhattan.

 His Passion for Engineering Led Him to Vaughn